chef/chef-web-docs/chef_master/source/config_rb_client.rst

    * Use ``:verify_peer`` for validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in Chef Infra Client runs.
 This is the recommended setting.

    Depending on how OpenSSL is configured, the ``ssl_ca_path`` may need to be specified.
 Default value: ``:verify_peer``.

+``trusted_certs_dir``
+   A directory that contains additional SSL certificates to trust.
+Any certificates in this directory will be added to whatever CA bundle ruby is using.
+Use this to add self-signed certs for your Chef Infra Server or local HTTP file servers.
+Default value: ``trusted_certs`` directory in your chef configuration directory.

 ``umask``
    The file mode creation mask, or umask.
 Default value: ``0022``.